gregrickaby/example-wp-theme-with-react/README.md

-# WP Theme with React (Example)
+# Example WP Theme with React (Example)

+Have you ever wanted to use a traditional WordPress theme, but add dynamic user interfaces to the front-end?
+Maybe there's an NPM package that you want to use, but you're not sure how to import and bundle it?

-A proof of concept using [@wordpress/scripts](https://developer.wordpress.org/block-editor/packages/packages-scripts/) to import NPM packages and create simple React components throughout a theme.
+This repo is a proof of concept using [@wordpress/scripts](https://developer.wordpress.org/block-editor/packages/packages-scripts/) to import NPM packages and create simple React components throughout a theme.
 As of @wordpress/scripts v12, both Sass and importing NPM packages is supported.

 ## Demo

-Let's build a header area using React and the NPM package [React Cool Img](https://github.com/wellyshen/react-cool-img) as a demo:
+Let's build a header area using React and the NPM package [React Cool Img](https://github.com/wellyshen/react-cool-img):

 ```js
 /* src/components/Header.js */